lwerdna/reference_code/hello_uefi/README.md

 Use ctrl+h instead of backspace when `-nographic`.

 I don't know how to exit qemu.
 In graphical mode, just close window.
-Otherwise `kill` the pid or `pkill` the process name, like `pkill qemu-system-x86_64`.
+Otherwise `kill` the pid or `pkill` the process name, like `pkill qemu-system-x86_64` or `kill` from gdb.

 https://krinkinmu.github.io/2020/10/11/efi-getting-started.html